Linaro/lava/doc/v2/developing-tests.rst

 * My Devices - available from your profile menu by clicking on your name once signed into the instance.

-For a :ref:`writing_multinode` job, you may need to check more than one :term:`device type`.
+For a :ref:`MultiNode <writing_multinode>` job, you may need to check more than one :term:`device type`.

-Devices are considered available for new jobs according to the :ref:`device_status`.
+LAVA looks at the :ref:`device status <device_status>` when working out if a particular device is available for a new job:

-* Idle, Reserved, Offline, Offlining - jobs can be submitted.
+* Idle, Reserved, Offline, Offlining - jobs can be submitted OK.

-* Restricted - only available for submissions made by declared users.
+* Restricted - only specific users may submit jobs.

-* Retired - jobs will be rejected if all remaining devices of this type are retired.
+* Retired - this device is not available; jobs will be rejected if all devices of this type are retired.

 Finding an image to run on the device
 *************************************

-Start with an image which is already in use in LAVA.
+Typically, the easiest thing to do here is to start with an image which is already in use in LAVA.
 You can find one of these images by checking the :term:`device type` in LAVA and viewing some of the jobs for devices of this type from the table on that page. e.g. for QEMU devices on validation.linaro.org:

 https://validation.linaro.org/scheduler/device_type/qemu

 Actions to be run for a LAVA test
 *********************************

-There are three important sets of actions that will be run for a LAVA test:
+There are three important sets of actions that will normally be run for a LAVA test:

-#.
-Deploy: The information needed to set up a device to boot a test image.
-Each
+#. **Deploy**: The actions needed to set up a device to boot a test
-   device type supports a range of deployment methods.
+   image.
+Each device type may support a range of different deployment methods.

-#.
-Boot: The steps to follow to start the test image on the device.
-Each device
+#. **Boot**: The steps to follow to start the test image on the
-   type supports a range of boot methods.
+   device.
+Each device type may support a range of different boot methods.

-#.
-Test: Run the lava test shell, running the specified tests.
+#. **Test**: Run the lava test shell, running the specified tests.

 Examples
 ********